mikeyjay39/mybiblestudywebapp/README.md

 NOTE: After backing up the schema we need to delete the create uuid functions at the end of schema.sql otherwise the import will fail.

+For INSERT statements .sql file we need to remove the primary key columns otherwise the sequences nextval() will not properly be incremented.

 __SQL__

 ```